Wallace's Monument, Ayrshire: Ownership and access

 The tower was not provided with an endowment by its builders and became the responsibility of the Ayr Town Council and its successor, South Ayrshire Council.
 At first, as stated, a guide was employed to show visitors around, later the key was available from nearby Barnweil Hill Farm, then the monument could be accessed by arrangement with South Ayrshire Council.
 At present the tower is closed, although a 'Tourist' road sign exists to direct visitors to view the site.
 No car park exists.

 Flying the Saltire

 For many years the flag on the tower was flown at half mast on 25 September, the day on which General Neil of Barnweil was killed.
 Bryden records that 'the flag' was displayed on 15 May, 12 June, 12 July and 11 September, as these were the dates of the burning of the Barns of Ayr, and the battles of Biggar, Black Earnside, and Stirling in the years 1297 and 1298.
 Additionally the flag was raised on 24 June to commemorate Bannockburn and on the birthday of Robert Burns, every 25 January.
+The flying of a flag was one of the conditions that the trustees made when they passed the ownership to Ayr in 1898.